-- 20 years of experience as a travel, news and business journalist at outlets like National Geographic Adventure, Mountain Gazette, Student Traveler, Robb Report, Matador Network and various other websites, magazines and newspapers.
+- Journalist: Worked 15 years as a travel, news and business journalist at outlets like Lonely Planet, Bon Appétit, National Geographic Adventure, Mountain Gazette, Student Traveler, Robb Report, Matador Network and various other websites, magazines and newspapers.

-- Led hiking, kayaking, surfing and climbing trips around the world as an adventure tour guide.
+- Adventure: Led hiking, kayaking, surfing and climbing trips around the world as an adventure tour guide.

 - Stay in family run hotels and guesthouses, small hostels or neighborhood Airbnbs.